One of the questions I get asked most often is how to make sales on Instagram. It’s what we all want!

 We can’t predict and personally cater to every customer journey on Instagram.

 You typically get one post up a day and maybe a few stories.

 Focus on how you can show up for that ONE ideal customer.

 Focus on building relationships so you can listen to what they need (communicating on Stories is a *key* way to get feedback!)

 … That’s when you’ll naturally lead them from follower to buyer.

 Put yourself in the position to be there when they’re ready for you.

-If you want help putting your content strategy together, from understanding why your customer wants your product, to what she needs to hear, and how to plan your posts so you align with your business goals, I’d love to help you inside IG90: Connect + Convert.
+If you want help putting your content strategy together, from understanding why your customer wants your product, to what she needs to hear, and how to plan your posts so you align with your business goals, I’d love to help you inside the next round of Content Catalyst.